 An academic can only be primary supervisor to one student in a cohort, and cannot be primary supervisor to students in two consecutive cohorts.
 So a supervisor may only sign one project proposal with one student.

 Is it possible to work with Universities outside of the country as part of your project for sample collection, research equipment etc?

 Yes, absolutely!
 We encourage our students to collaborate with relevant external Universities and organisations both within the UK and abroad.
 It is also possible to develop a CASE partnership with a particular non-academic organisation if this is relevant and beneficial to the PhD project.
 These partnerships are more formal and involve a financial contribution to the student’s research grant from the partner organisation.

 Is it OK if references are submitted before the application form?

 Yes this is not a problem.
 References and applications can be submitted at any time but not after the deadline.

 I’m currently studying for a Masters degree – should I put “other” for Degree Award?

-If you have not yet received your degree award, please leave this question blank on the form.
+If you have not yet received your degree award, please leave check the ‘in progress’ button on the form .
 Please indicate the date you expect to be awarded your degree in the ‘Date Awarded / Expected’ question.